-The Work: Points Given:
+The Work: Point its Given:

 Homework Assignments:

-Phenology Journal Draft 50
+Phenology Journal Draft 40

-Phenology Journal Final 50
+Phenology Journal Final 30

 Worksheets/write-ups 30

 Lesson plans (2 final, 2 draft) 60

 Teaching (2 lessons) 40

 Informal Interpretation Project 90

 Mid-term Exam 100

 Final Exam 100

 Class Participation 90

-Cultural Teaching Day (lesson & involve ment) 60
+Cultural Teaching Day (lesson & involvemen t) 60

-TOTAL 670
+TOTAL 640

 Grading Based on % of Possible Points:

-92% - A 90% - A-

-92% - A 90% - A-
+92% - Á 90% - A-

 82% - B 80% - B-

-72% - C 70% - C
+72% - C 70% - C-

 62% - D 52% - F

 EXTRA CREDIT You can receive extra credit for participation in activities that complement this course.
 Each of the below can raise your grade up to 30 points.
 If you do participate, you will need to summarize what you participated in and what you learned (this should be at least one page long and include activities you participated in and what you learned)..
-These must be completed on or before December 16.
+These must be completed on or before December 10.
 Here are the options:

-- · Conduct an interpretive hike with a group that is 1 hour or more in length.
-Turn in a lesson plan and an evaluation of the hike (see Tim for an evaluation form). - Participate in a professional conference related to interpretation, outdoor education, or environmental education.
+• Conduct an interpretive hike with a group that is 1 hour or more in length.
+Turn in a lesson plan and an evaluation of the hike (see Tim for an evaluation form).

+• Participate in a professional conference related to interpretation, outdoor education, or environmental education.